 IT hardware procurement is the practice of sourcing, purchasing, and managing the devices and equipment that keep an organization running.
-It’s a critical function in every company, but it’s especially important in IT, where hardware accounts for some of the highest-ticket spending.
+It’s a critical function in every company, but it’s especially important in IT, where hardware accounts for some of the highest-cost spending.

 The problem?
 Not every organization has a well-defined process.
 In fact, 68% of businesses admit they either have no procurement process at all or only an informal one (Ramp).
 That lack of structure leads to overspending, inefficiencies, and poor visibility into where the money goes.